Gargoth/SocketSens/README.md

 ## Description

-SocketSens, ﻿your new smart energy management solution.
+Your new smart energy management solution.
 Remotely monitor your electricity consumption and switch your appliances on and off with SocketSens.

 ## Prerequisites